btoll/stymie-js/spec/stymie_suite.md

 	 it -> 'should reject when no key name is given'

 	(describe) 'getting a key'
-		 it -> 'should be a no-op when a non-existing key is given' it -> 'should return the key values for an existing key'
+		 it -> 'should reject when a non-existing key is given' it -> 'should return the key values for an existing key'

 	(describe) 'getting a field'
-		 it -> 'should be a no-op when the field does not exist' it -> 'should return the field value for an existing field'
+		 it -> 'should reject when the field does not exist' it -> 'should return the field value for an existing field'

 ###(describe) '#has'